Microlocal inversion of a 3-dimensional restricted transverse ray transform of symmetric $m$-tensor fields: Microlocal inversion

 \section{Microlocal inversion}

-In this section, we will give a relative left parametrix for the operator $ \T_{\g}^* \T_{\g}$.
-This will complete the proof of Theorem \ref{Main theorem}. \begin{proof}[Proof of Theorem \ref{Main theorem}] Now that ellipticity of $A_{0}(x,\xi)$ is shown, the construction of the relative left parametrix follows the arguments of \cite{Ramaseshan2004,Krishnan-Mishra}.
-For the sake of completeness, we sketch the proof.
+In this section, we give a relative left parametrix for the operator $ \T_{\g}^* \T_{\g}$.
+This will complete the proof of Theorem \ref{Main theorem}.\\ \begin{proof}[Proof of Theorem \ref{Main theorem}] Now that ellipticity of $A_{0}(x,\xi)$ is shown, the construction of the relative left parametrix follows the arguments of \cite{Ramaseshan2004,Krishnan-Mishra}.
+We sketch the proof.

 Since $ A_0(x,\xi) $ is a symmetric matrix of order $(m+1)(m+2)/2$, we diagonalize $ A_0(x,\xi) $ by an orthogonal matrix $\Oc$ such that

 where $ D $ is the diagonal matrix consisting eigenvalues of $ A_0 $ and $\Oc$ is an orthogonal matrix whose columns are eigenvectors corresponding to the eigenvalues of $A_0 $.
 Since $ A_0 $ has full rank, all diagonal entries in $ D $ are non-zero.
 Let